 - IT skills.

 Early childhood studies graduates that go on to further study tend to take courses that lead to professional status.
 The most popular option is the postgraduate certificate in education (PGCE), as many graduates go on to work as primary or secondary school, early years or special needs teachers.
-Find out more about teacher training.

 Other popular professional courses include nursing and postgraduate courses in social work.
 Employers are often supportive of further study and may support employees by providing funding or time off to complete coursework.
 Another option if you wish to pursue a career in social work is the intensive 14-month Step Up to Social Work training programme.